DaQuanHarley/Azure-Network-Protocals/README.md

 </p>
 <p>

- Now that we have disabled incoming ICMP traffic from the Linux VM, if we go back to Windows VM, you can see the ping request is timing out.
+ Now that we have disabled incoming ICMP traffic from the Linux VM, the ping request will time out if we go back to the Windows VM.

 Re-enable ICMP traffic for the Network Security Group that your Ubuntu VM is using Back in the Windows 10 VM, observe the ICMP traffic in Wireshark and the command line Ping activity (should start working) Stop the ping activity

-<h2>The next thing we are going to do is Observe SSH Traffic.</h2>
+<h2>Observe SSH Traffic</h2>
  Back in Wireshark, start a packet capture and filter for SSH traffic only

  <p>